On the Model Theory of Open Incidence Structures: The Rank 2 Case: Applications

 \begin{definition} Let $A$ be a partial $(k, n)$-Steiner system.
 We let $A_0=A$ and for every $2i<\omega$ we define $A_{2i+1}$ and $A_{2i+2}$ as follows: \begin{enumerate}[(a)] \item for every sequence of $k$ points $p_1,\dots,p_{k}$ from $A_{2i}$ which do not have a common incident block in $A_{2i}$, we add a new block $b\in A_{2i+1}$ which is incident only with $p_1,\dots,p_{k}$; \item for every block $b\in A_{2i+1}$ which is incident only to $\ell<n$ points from $A_{2i+1}$, we add $n-\ell$ points $p_\ell,\dots,p_{n-1}\in A_{2i+2}$ incident only with $b$. \end{enumerate} Then the structure $F(A)\coloneq\bigcup_{i < \omega}A_i$ is called the \emph{free completion} of $A$ and we say that $F(A)$ is freely generated over $A$.
 We say that $A$ is \emph{non-degenerate} if $F(A)$ is infinite, and \emph{degenerate} otherwise. \end{definition}

-\begin{remark} Notice that a partial $(k, n)$-Steiner system $A$ is non-degenerate if and only if it contains at least two blocks or at least $k+1$-many points not incident to the same block (cf. \cite[p.
-756]{funk2}).
-By letting $m_{\mathcal{K}}=k+1$ we thus have that any $A\in \mathcal{K}$ containing at least $m_\mathcal{K}$-many elements of each sort is non-degenerate. \end{remark}
+\begin{remark} Notice that a partial $(k, n)$-Steiner system $A$ is non-degenerate if and only if it contains at least two blocks or at least $k+1$ many points not incident to the same block (cf.~\cite[p.~756]{funk2}).
+By letting $m_{\mathcal{K}}=k+1$ we thus have that any $A\in \mathcal{K}$ containing at least $\mathbf{m}_\mathcal{K}$ many elements of each sort is non-degenerate. \end{remark}

-The next proposition provides the key properties of the free completion process for Steiner systems, and it simultaneously verifies Condition \ref{main_th}(\hyperref[the_auto_axiom]{C2}) with $C(A)=F(A)$, thus establishing also Assumption \ref{assumptions:no_prime}(\hyperref[hopf]{C8}).
-It follows that the theory $T^+$ of open $(k, n)$-Steiner systems is stable.
+The next proposition provides the key properties of the free completion process for Steiner systems, and it simultaneously verifies Condition \ref{technical_assumptions}(\hyperref[extension]{D3}) and also Assumption \ref{assumptions:no_prime}(\hyperref[F=C]{C5}).
+It follows that the theory $T^+$ of open $(k, n)$-Steiner systems is stable and its forking independence relation coincides with the relation $\ind^\otimes$ defined in \ref{def:free_independence}.